 Regulatory Requirements

-Together, these findings show that utilities are responding to a combination of pressures rather than any single dominant driver.
+Together, these findings indicate that utilities are responding to a combination of pressures rather than to a single dominant driver.

-The table below displays the capital plans and large-load exposure for several major U.S. utilities.
-Capital plan information reflects the most recent disclosures as of November 2025.
+The table below presents utility capital plans and infrastructure investments for large loads across several major U.S. utilities.
+Capital plan information reflects the most recent disclosures as of March 2026.
 Because these programs are rapidly scaling, some in-year updates or increases may not be captured.
 For the full dataset, complete the form at the bottom of this article.

 Assets Managed, Horizon, Investment Highlights, and Large Load Exposure